ishanjmukherjee/savanna-finetuning-guide/README.md

       --overwrite
 ```

-* Clone [savanna](https://github.com/Zymrael/savanna) and execute make
+* Clone [savanna](https://github.com/Zymrael/savanna) and execute `make
-  setup-env.
+  setup-env`.
 Make sure you clone the latest version of savanna which contains
   [this pull request](https://github.com/Zymrael/savanna/pull/9); this PR makes
   setup easier.
 * Edit the Slurm script `finetune_launch.slurm` with your correct data and model